benhaim23/Capstone-Project/README.md

 # Models Comparison and Assessment
 This section conducts a comparative analysis of various regression models, including Decision Tree, Random Forest, XGBoost, and Neural Network.
 Key evaluation metrics such as R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE) are calculated and compared to understand each model's predictive capabilities.

-# Learning Curves Interpretation
-Each model's learning curve is evaluated, focusing on understanding the bias-variance trade-off and suggesting potential remedies.
-Learning curve plots are generated for each model, illustrating how model performance changes with varying training dataset sizes.
-These plots help assess whether a model suffers from high bias or high variance and provide insights into its generalization performance.

 # K-Fold Cross-Validation Analysis
 Beyond traditional evaluation, K-Fold Cross-Validation is conducted to ensure robust performance assessments.
 This iterative evaluation approach offers a more comprehensive view of the models' generalization capabilities.
 In this section, K-fold cross-validation is used to assess model performance across different subsets of the dataset.
 Four models (Random Forest, Decision Tree, XGBoost, and Neural Network) are evaluated, and their average R-squared scores are reported to gauge their generalization abilities.